jeffreychan637/wix-instance/README.rst

 This is a Python package that parses the `Wix Instance`_ for `Wix`_ applications that use a Python backend.

-This packages supports **Python 2.7**.
+This package supports **Python 2.7**.
 Support for other versions of Python will be added in the near future.

 In your Wix app, send the unparsed instance along with each request from the